Seirdy/moac/README.md

 ### Why are there so many weird characters in the generated passwords?

-Those "weird characters" are configurable; check the manpages or GoDoc for more info.
+Those "weird characters" are configurable; check the man pages or GoDoc for more info.
 I admit that charsets like `ipaExtensions` were mostly added for fun, but they can be quite useful for detecting bugs in other software that accepts text input.

 Starting with v0.3.2, password generation defaults to alphanumerics and basic QWERTY symbols.
 I figured that this is probably for the best, as long as most of us have to work with software that breaks when encountering non-QWERTY symbols.
 After all, everyone knows that password entry existed long before [languages besides English](https://blog.tdwright.co.uk/2018/11/06/anglocentrism-broke-my-tests-ignore-localisation-at-your-peril/) were invented.

+### Why does MOAC try to use one character from each charset?

+A lot of bad software mandates the usage of one character from a given charset (one number, one symbol, etc).
+This makes compliance with that bad software easier.

 ### Why are MOAC's default values the values of the observable universe?